 |Meet The Band

-the time he met and got on stage with Bill Monroe he was bitten by the bug.
+left bluegrass.
+From the time he met and got on stage with Bill Monroe he was bitten by the bug.
 Over the years

 Doc's "day jobs" have included being a paramedic, teacher, certified athletic trainer, minister and entrepreneur.

 Now he finds himself busier than ever serving as the athletic trainer for East Henderson High School and supply

 pastoring for local Presbyterian churches.
 He is also co-owner of Hendersonville Sports Medicine, an outpatient

 PT clinic.
 In the midst of all this, he still finds time to write original songs for the band.
 Doc is married to Shea

 who shares their love of animals working with North State Animal Clinic.
-Doc's instrument of choice is a Brazilian Rosewood
+Doc's instrument of choice is a Brazilian

-Jared and pursuing a career in teaching and coaching.
+children Meredith and Jared and pursuing a career in teaching and coaching.
 Having left the football field in

-2007, he now has time to perform and write some of the original tunes the band sings.
-Cliff plays a Weber Bitterroot Mandolin and A
+2007, he had time to perform and write some of the original tunes the band sings.
+Cliff plays a Weber Bitterroot

 |Our bass player, Jim Fox, is a native of Western Pennsylvania and a retired national park ranger.
 Since 1990,